 Before buying your first house in this strong real estate market, here are some important things to know.

+I am a real estate veteran who has owned properties since 2003 in San Francisco, Hawaii, and Lake Tahoe.
+Further, I have invested $810,000 in real estate crowdfunding across the heartland of America.
 Further, I started Financial Samurai in 2009, and this site is now one of the largest independently owned personal finance sites in the world.

-to build long term wealth.
+Real estate is my favorite asset class to build long term wealth.
 For most people, real estate will be their best way to financial freedom.
 Real estate acts as a forced savings account.
 Further, real estate prices tend to rise at least as fast as inflation.

 The Most Important Thing To Know Before Buying Your First House